AndyL86/Portfolio1/README.md

   ### **Validators**
 ![Valid CSS](http://jigsaw.w3.org/css-validator/images/vcss)

-  All HTML files were run through (https://validator.w3.org/) and my CSS file was run through (https://jigsaw.w3.org/css-validator/) to ensure all code meets the correct standard.
+  My HTML file was run through (https://validator.w3.org/) and my CSS file was run through (https://jigsaw.w3.org/css-validator/) to ensure all code meets the correct standard.

 1. gallery.html
  * Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections. - this is through design choice as the gallery page is consisting of images only